Megan Vallowe, Ph.D.

 B.A.
 University of Evansville

-Originally from the St. Louis metropolitan area, I moved to northwest Arkansas to complete my PhD in English from the University of Arkansas focusing on Indigenous Literature of the Americas.
+Originally from the St. Louis metropolitan area, I moved to northwest Arkansas to complete my PhD in English at the University of Arkansas focusing on Indigenous Literature of the Americas.
 Whether teaching literature or writing, I emphasize the significance of race and gender across literary periods and encourage students to find their own voices through intersectional discussions of texts that demonstrate the rich diversity of American literature.
 My research also takes an intersectional approach to Indigenous literatures of the Western Hemisphere.
 My current project examines the biopolitics controlling Indigenous women’s writing in the long 19th century.

 “The Long Arm of the Phoenix in Nineteenth Century Political Reprinting.”
 In American Periodicals, 28, no. 1 (2018): 41-55.